By RODNEY HO/ email@example.com, originally filed Thursday, April 7, 2016

 “We wanted a simple resource,” said Drew, who usually wears a suit and tie on “Property Brothers” as the real estate agent.
 “A lot of houses you’ll see in the book we’ve never had on our shows.
 We show different designs and designers.
 We offer ways to solve common problems and even a calendar to buy the right items at the right price.”

-Practical advice includes using pillows and artwork for unusual pops of collar, not the paint on the walls or the countertops, which can be more expensive to change.
+Practical advice includes using pillows and artwork for unusual pops of color, not the paint on the walls or the countertops, which can be more expensive to change.

 As for open concept homes, that’s here to stay, Jonathan said.
 “When a lot of people lived crammed into a small house, multiple rooms made sense,” he said.
 “Now we want multi-functioning rooms with an open-concept space.”